janw-me/default-featured-image/readme.txt

 **Use a different image for some categories**

 The example below only works if the post has 'animals' as a category.
-Asigning just 'cats' won't work To do that just don't nest the `if`
+Assigning just 'cats' won't work To do that just don't nest the `if`

     function dfi_category ( $dfi_id, $post_id ) {